-Keep in mind the wide range of trim options available, such as shell, beads and crystal.
+Keep in mind the wide range of trimmings available, such as shell, beads and crystal.
 The main question you have to ask yourself what is the effect do I want to create?
 What is my design style?
 Discover your lighting style.

 Foyer Lighting not Just for Entryways

 Decorative lighting should have a sense of purpose and style.
 Also, it creates an impact either understated or dramatic.
 Large chandeliers aren’t just for entryways.
-Choose a foyer chandelier or flush mount version to take full use of the ceiling height
+Other foyer chandelier ideas are to choose a big chandelier or flush mount version to take full use of a great room tall ceiling height.

 Whether the ceiling is 8′ or 20′ high, crystal chandelier LED bulbs are a great option.
 The bulbs are long lasting and give good light output.

 If the ceiling is flat, then a modern long glass beaded ceiling light with shades is impressive.
 Vaulted ceilings on the other hand require a chain hung light.
 Perhaps your room decor would be better suited to a capiz shell chandelier.
 The lush shell creates a casual coastal aura.
 In addition, another chic design choice is hanging multiple light fixtures rather than a single large chandelier.